An easy demonstration of gluten contamination for the School Science Fair

 - If you want to repeat the experiment, you’ll need to plan for purchasing additional tests.

-We always love learning about other ideas for gluten-free science fair projects; please feel free to call us or write in any time to discuss your student’s plans for his or her own gluten-free experiments.
+We always love learning about other ideas for gluten-free science fair projects; please feel free t0 contact us any time to discuss your student’s plans for his or her own gluten-free experiments.
 We may be able to troubleshoot or provide suggestions on how to structure the experiment for maximum gluten-free learning.

 If your child has already completed his or her project, we’d love to see it!
 Email us details if you’d like your child to be considered for a spot as a featured guest blogger on our site.